-As of the 6th April 2017, the way the government funds apprenticeships in England changes.
+As of the 6th April 2017, the way the government funds apprenticeships in England changed.

 For more information see Apprenticeship Levy information for Small & Medium Employers (With A Salary Bill Of Under £3m)

-Employers operating in the UK, with a salary bill over £3 million a year, will be required to contribute to a new Apprenticeship Levy.
+Employers operating in the UK, with a salary bill over £3 million a year, are now required to contribute to a new Apprenticeship Levy.
 Employers can then access funds to train existing staff as well as new apprentices.

 For more information see Apprenticeship Levy information for large employers (With a pay bill of more than £3 million)

-The Apprenticeship Levy will not affect any apprentices who started an apprenticeship programme before 1st May 2017.
+The Apprenticeship Levy has beed will not affect any apprentices who started an apprenticeship programme before 1st May 2017.

 For more specific information you can also see Gov.uk